smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Calling a Phone Number/index.md

     // Check if the phone capability has already been retrieved from the module if let phoneCapability = sdlManager.systemCapabilityManager.phoneCapability {
-        // Check if the module supports the `DialNumber` request return handler(phoneCapability.dialNumberEnabled?.boolValue ?? false, nil)
+        return handler(phoneCapability.dialNumberEnabled?.boolValue ?? false, nil)
     }